CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 A resource reference has the form `[RESOURCE_ID].[RESOURCE_ATTRIBUTE]`.
 Each environment resource type has an allowed set of attributes that can be referenced, defined in its "Valid resource references" section.
 When an attribute has type "resource reference", the value should be of this form.

-Currently, this can only be used for `student_visible_outputs` and `custom_properties` (of startup/cleanup scripts).
+Currently, this can only be used for `student_visible_outputs`, `custom_properties` (of startup/cleanup scripts), and activity tracking `resources` objects.
 In the future, we hope to allow interpolating these resource references into the lab instructions.

 ## `qwiklabs.yaml` Structure